Keto Diet Meal Plan for Diabetics

-- Constant control of sugar readings is extremely crucial for diabetics, especially when starting a new type of diet.
-In case you’re prescribed insulin or hypoglycemic drugs, you might need an adjustment of medications dosages since on Keto Diet there is a potential risk for hypoglycemia.
+- Constant control of sugar readings is highly crucial for people with diabetes, especially when starting a new type of diet.
+If you’re prescribed insulin or hypoglycemic drugs, you might need an adjustment of medication dosages since there is a potential risk for hypoglycemia on Keto Diet.

 - Don’t limit your drinking regimen.
-Due to the pronounced diuretic effect, it is important to drink at least 1 liter a day of water.
-You can freely enjoy water, tea and coffee daily, just make sure they are sugar-free.
+Due to the pronounced diuretic effect, drinking at least 1 liter of water a day is essential.
+You can enjoy water, tea, and coffee daily; ensure they are sugar-free.

 - You should also be aware of the keto-flu period.
-Your body goes into adaptation mode when you first start a keto diet journey, that’s why you are likely to experience temporary flu-like symptoms for up to 2 weeks.
+Your body goes into adaptation mode when you first start a keto diet journey, so you will likely experience temporary flu-like symptoms for up to 2 weeks.

-- Despite being beneficial in several ways, High-fat diets have one big controversial side effect, which is increasing levels of cholesterol.
-For that reason, constant check-ups for lipid profiles might be a good idea.
-To avoid unfavorable results, make sure to avoid saturated fats and include mainly polyunsaturated fats in your diet.
+- Despite being beneficial in several ways, High-fat diets have one significant controversial side effect: increasing cholesterol levels.
+Therefore, constant check-ups for lipid profiles might be a good idea.
+Avoid saturated fats and include mainly polyunsaturated fats in your diet to avoid unfavorable results.

-- Pregnant women and those with kidney disease should avoid using this type of diet since according to experts it’s not considered to be safe.
+- According to experts, pregnant women and those with kidney disease should avoid using this type of diet since it’s not considered safe.

-- If you wish to maximize the effects of diet and lose extra pounds in a shorter period it’s a great idea to add daily light to moderate physical activity.
+- If you wish to maximize the effects of diet and lose extra pounds in a shorter period, adding daily light to moderate physical activity is a great idea.